wagtail/wagtail/docs/getting_started/tutorial.rst

         </div>
     {% endif %}

+Notice that we're linking to pages here with the builtin ``slugurl`` tag rather than ``pageurl``, which we used earlier.
+The difference is that ``slugurl`` takes a Page slug (from the Promote tab) as an argument. ``pageurl`` is more commonly used because it is unambiguous and avoids extra database lookups.
+But in the case of this loop, the Page object isn't readily available, so we fall back on the less-preferred  ``slugurl`` tag.

 Visiting a blog post with tags should now show a set of linked buttons at the bottom - one for each tag.
-However, clicking a button will get you a 404, since we haven't yet defined a "tags" view, which is going to require a little extra magic.
+However, clicking a button will get you a 404, since we haven't yet defined a "tags" view.
 Add to ``models.py:``

 .. code-block:: python